dogrod/frontend-blog-dogrod-com/README.md

 ## Upyun Config

-> Upload bundle file to Upyun for bootstrap static files.
+> Upload bundle files to Upyun for bootstrap static files.

-1. Copy `upyun.config.example.js` and rename to `upyun.config.js`
+1. Duplicate `upyun.config.example.js` and rename to `upyun.config.js`
 2. Replace variables to your own.

 ### Deployment